 I invite you to review the key features of our program and contact me with any questions.
 And please do join us for a tour —I think you’ll love seeing how our youngest students learn and grow.

 To ensure your child’s mind, body, and character all grow stronger together, our Primary School program meets children where they are and intentionally guides them forward:

 Two teachers in every classroom—an expert head teacher and an experienced assistant—provide your child with extensive individual attention and small-group instruction.
 Primary School reading and math specialists also work closely with students to build these critical skills.

 A developmentally aligned curriculum offers an inquiry-based, thematic, experiential approach to engage all your child’s senses while uncovering individual strengths and interests.
 Children do hands-on science from day one, learning to make predictions, conduct experiments, and analyze results.
-Through block play they learn problem solving and critical thinking, and math concepts such as counting, spatial awareness, geometry, and sequencing.
+Through block play, they learn problem solving, critical thinking, and math concepts such as counting, spatial awareness, geometry, and sequencing.

 The beautiful Castle Room in our library is designed to nourish children’s love of reading.
 Students frequently visit the Castle Room to learn the responsibilities of checking out books and make reading an essential part of their daily lives.

 Classes with specialists in music, physical education, and Spanish start in preschool, with art and technology instruction integrated into daily class work.
 Classes with art and technology specialists begin in kindergarten.
 Your child grows in versatility, curiosity, perception, self-regulation, and physical confidence from day one.

 Wide-ranging performance and public-speaking opportunities help your child build poise and self-presentation skills from the start.
 And through dramatic play, students learn conflict resolution, cooperation, compromise, and abstract thinking while reinforcing skills in literacy, math, and social studies.